ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/writing-documentation.md

 - Long sentences without an objective are confusing.
 There is no need to use extra adjectives to increase sentence length or illustrate a concept.
 Remember that just as with code; documentation comes with a burden of maintenance.
 - Reuse definitions.
 In fintech and blockchain, we often use words such as *blocks*, *transactions*, *crypto*.
 While writing documentation, the use of these definitions might seem repetitive; however, these are familiar concepts and leave little room for interpretation to the reader.
 - Grammar is important.
 It reflects the professionalism of the entire project.
-- Code examples should be correct.
+- Use proper punctuation, in tables, captions, and citations.
+Titles should use [title casing](https://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html).
+- Avoid using abbreviations.

+## Code snippets

+In tutorials and descriptions, we often have code snippets present to illustrate SDK functionalities.
 If you provide a code snippet, showing how to use a function, ensure that the reader knows what has been omitted.
 Start a tutorial with the setup code, imports, and installations before the main body.
 Ensure the code uses correct namespaces.
 When documenting a library, use the library as if you were an end-user:

 Do not use the following: